-320.02 - INSCRIPTION
+311.02 - INSCRIPTION

-To take part in the World Championship the pilot must be registered with the UIM Promoter and sign the Format UIM-ABP contract of the discipline.
+To take part in the World Championship the pilot must be registered with the UIM Promoter.

-320.03 - MANDATORY TRAINING AND TIME LIMIT
+311.03 - MANDATORY TRAINING AND TIME LIMIT

 To take the departure of the moto, the pilot must have participated in one training of at least 3 laps during free practice, qualify, or pole position (only in case of mechanical problems during the free practice).